 7. You will be held responsible for any wilful damage.

 8. RIDING ON A SCHOOL BUS IS A PRIVILEGE, NOT A RIGHT.

 WHO IS ELIGIBLE FOR TRANSPORTATION AND WHO SETS THE POLICIES?

-The Board of Trustees for the Kawartha Pine Ridge District School Board establishes guidelines for transportation services as outlined in the policy statement enclosed in this brochure.
+The Board of Trustees for the Kawartha Pine Ridge District School Board establishes guidelines for transportation services.
 Please note that the Education Act states that a Board may provide student transportation service: therefore, such service is not the right of every student, but rather a privilege to be accorded to those students who qualify within the terms established by the Board.